open-lifeworlds/open-lifeworlds-data-product-cookiecutter/open-lifeworlds-data-product-{{cookiecutter.data_product_id}}/README.md

 ## License

-Distributed under the GPLv3 License.
-See [LICENSE.md](./LICENSE.md) for more information.
+Code distributed under the GPLv3 license.
+See [LICENSE-GPLv3.md](./LICENSE-GPL) for more information.
+Data distributed under the CC-BY 4.0 license.
+See [LICENSE-CC-BY.md](./LICENSE-CC-BY.md) for more information.

 ## Contact